On the Mordell--Weil lattice of $y^2 = x^3 + b x + t^{3^n + 1}$ in characteristic $3$: Proof of corollary A

 We briefly recall what the Birch--Swinnerton-Dyer (BSD) conjecture is, and what is known about it.
 Originally, it was stated for elliptic curves over $\Q$, but it was then generalized to abelian varieties over any global field.
 However, for the sake of simplicity, we will stick to the case of elliptic curves over function fields, as given in \cite[conjecture 2.10]{Gross_lectures_BSD}.

-Theorem 2.6 \emph{ibid.} states that the $L$-function $L(E/K, T)$ of any non-constant elliptic curve over a global function field is a polynomial in $T$.
-In particular, this allows us to speak of the order of vanishing of the $L$-function at any given value of $T$ in the field of constants.
+Theorem 2.6 \emph{ibid.} states that the $L$-function $L(E/K, T)$ of any non-constant elliptic curve over a global function field is a polynomial in $T$ with integral coefficients.
 In the case of the curves $E_{n, b}$ defined above, \cref{thm_L_function} provides a proof of the fact $L(E/K, T) \in \Z[T]$.
+In particular, this allows us to speak of the order of vanishing of the $L$-function at any given value of $T$ in $\C$.
 Before stating the conjecture, we introduce some (standard) notations : \begin{df} Let $k$ be a finite field, and let $X$ be a smooth projective geometrically irreducible algebraic curve over $k$.
 Denote by $g_X$ its genus.
 Set $K = k(X)$ and let $E$ be an elliptic curve over $K$. \begin{enumerate} \item \nomenclature[1\(R\)]{$\Reg(E/K)$}{Regulator of an elliptic curve $E/K$}{nomencl:Regulator} Given the Néron--Tate height $\hat{h} : E(K) \to \R_{\geq 0}$ as in \cref{eq_def_Neron_Tate_height}, we define the pairing

 Then the \emph{regulator} of $E/K$ is the discriminant of this pairing, and we denote it by $\Reg(E/K) := \det\Big( (\langle P_i, P_j \rangle)_{ 1 \leq i, j \leq r } \Big)$, where $\{P_1, ..., P_r\}$ is any $\Z$-basis of the free abelian group $E(K) \big/ E(K)_{\tors}$ (we set $\Reg(E/K) = 1$ by convention if the rank is $r=0$).